Canso, Nova Scotia: Recent History

 In early 2017, Maritime Launch Services announced it intended to lease land near Canso to build and operate Canada's only active commercial spaceport, using the Ukrainian Cyclone-4M rocket.
 Construction is slated to begin in late 2021 and is expected to take three or four years.
 The first suborbital flight from Canso will be conducted via a small-lift launch vehicle in 2023, while the Cyclone-4M is expected to make its first orbital flight from the facility in 2025.

-Attractions and events
+Annual events

 Canso is host to the Stan Rogers Folk Festival, an annual event held around the Canada Day weekend.
 This event attracts over 10,000 visitors, who enjoy music from all over the world on seven different stages over the 3 days.

 Each year, during the second week of August, a regatta is held within the town.
 This week-long event includes boat races, a mid-way, parade, seaman's memorial, hootenannies as well as various activities for the youth.
 The regatta draws many previous generations of the town to serve the purpose of a Come Home week.
 Each year, the regatta has a theme which is reflected in the parade, with 2009's being The Circus Comes to Town.